syncfusion-content/maui-docs/MAUI/Rotator/Getting-started.md

 The below is an simple example for adding rotator items using SfRotatorItem, for more details on populating data click [Here](https://help.syncfusion.com/maui/rotator/Populating-data)

 The following code example illustrates to add list of Images in Rotator ,

-N> Ensure that the images mentioned in the code snippets are located in the **Resources** folder of your sample project.

 {% tabs %}